ferrysetefanus/-Mini-Project-Analyzing-eCommerce-Business-Performance-with-SQL/README.md

-# Mini Project Analyzing eCommerce Business Performance with SQL tes
+# Mini Project Analyzing eCommerce Business Performance with SQL

 1. Data preparation :
 - Create a new database and its tables for the data that has been prepared